 Below we discuss three common insulating materials- fiberglass, spray-in foam, and blown-in cellulose – to help you decide which one is best for your home.

-Fiberglass is one of the most common insulation materials in the market.
+Fiberglass insulation is one of the most common insulation materials in the market.
 It’s available in two forms – batts and loose-fill.
 Batts are often used on expansive surfaces, while loose-fill, as the name suggests, is used to fill up gaps that can’t be covered using batts.
 Loose-fill has an R-Value of about 2.9 per inch, while batts can achieve 3.8 R-Value per inch.

 Benefits of Fiberglass